 - Sell Rocket: Rocket antagonises Lady Hellbender and she attacks the Guardians.
 They flee and change plans, breaking into the vault they saw on the way up and looting it for up to 12,000 units.

-Best choice: Again, it's a bigger choice than you'd think, as it causes a genuinely divergent path that changes how you play the game for quite a while.
+Best choice: Again, it's a bigger choice than you'd think, as it causes a genuinely divergent path that changes what you spend most of Seknarf Nine doing.
 We put together a proper Guardians of the Galaxy Sell Groot or Sell Rocket guide to take you through the nuances.